biati-digital/alfred-calculate-anything/README.md

 - 100 usd in mxn
 - 100 usd yen
 - 100usd eur
-- 100eur (If no target the currency will be converted to the base currency that you configured)
+- 100eur (If no target the currency will be converted to the base currencies that you configured)
 ```

 All this examples will simply work, you can add spaces between the value and the currency or don't.